12 E. Church St.

 1987: The University of Maryland Institute for Governmental Services, studied the council and recommended a separate Human Relations Commission and Human Relations Department.

-1990: The regulations of the Frederick County HRC were adopted by the County Commissioners.
+1990: The regulations of the Frederick County HRC were adopted by the County.

-2006: The Frederick County Code was amended by the Board of County Commissioners to make it illegal to discriminate in housing on the basis of source of income or family status.
+2006: The Frederick County Code was amended by the County to make it illegal to discriminate in housing on the basis of source of income or family status.